 GONE: Veteran reporters Deb Dixon, Larry Davis, Joe Webb and Jeff Hirsh have retired since last May.
 Meteorologist Brandon Orr left in August for WPLG-TV in Miami.
-Sports reporter Aly Cohen returned to Pittsburgh, her hometown, in March after her contract wasn't renewed.
+Sports reporter Aly Cohen turned down a contract renewal to return to Pittsburgh, her hometown, in March.

 CHANGES: WKRC-TV managers did not respond to my emails asking about possible changes for May sweeps; if Cohen would be replaced; and when the station would name a chief meteorologist.
 It's been three years since chief meteorologist Tim Hedrick died.

 NEW FACES: Reporter David Winter was hired in March after two decades of TV news experience in Montana, Nevada, Texas, Illinois, Michigan and his hometown of San Francisco.
 He last worked at a TV station in November 2017, as a co-anchor at KTMF-TV and KYWB-TV in Missoula, Mont.

 Kathryn Robinson was hired in February after three years as a reporter, anchor and producer at WSAZ-TV in Huntington-Charleston, W. Va., where she was honored as "best reporter" by the West Virginia Broadcasters Association.
 The Syracuse University graduate grew up in Russell, Ky., north of Ashland.